Parenting Arrangements

-East Coast law have a team of highly experienced family law solicitors, specialising in child support and child custody, ready to assist individuals and families in Newcastle, Toukley, Maitland, Edgeworth & Port Macquarie.
+East Coast law have a team of highly experienced family law solicitors, specialising in parenting issues and child support, ready to assist individuals and families.
+We provide clear guidance and strong advocacy to ensure that your rights and your children’s best interests are protected during and after the divorce process.

 Child Support Lawyers